 POETS HOUSE NYC | Friday, May 1st at 7pm

-Join us for a reading and celebration with the extraordinary poet, John Murillo, who will be reading from his widely-anticipated second collection, Kontemporary Amerikan Poetry.
+The extraordinary poet, John Murillo will read from his widely-anticipated second collection, Kontemporary Amerikan Poetry.
 Murillo will be joined by award-winning poets José Olivarez, and Yessenia Montilla.

+Hosted by Dani Barnhart.
 Sponsored by Adelphi MFA program in Creative Writing.
+Free & Open to the Public.
+Reception to follow the reading.

 José Olivarez is the son of Mexican immigrants.
 His debut book of poems, Citizen Illegal, was a finalist for the PEN/ Jean Stein Award and a winner of the 2018 Chicago Review of Books Poetry Prize.
 It was named a top book of 2018 by NPR and the New York Public Library.
 Along with Felicia Chavez and Willie Perdomo, he is co-editing the forthcoming anthology, The BreakBeat Poets Vol. 4: LatiNEXT.
 He is the co-host of the poetry podcast, The Poetry Gods and a recipient of fellowships from CantoMundo, Poets House, the Bronx Council on the Arts, the Poetry Foundation, & the Conversation Literary Festival.
 In 2019, he was awarded a Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation.
 His work has been featured in The New York Times, The Paris Review, and elsewhere.
 In 2018, he was awarded the first annual Author and Artist in Justice Award from the Phillips Brooks House Association and named a Debut Poet of 2018 by Poets & Writers.